How to fund prevention delivery

 What is the issue?

-By resources, we mean the things that individuals and communities can draw on to improve their quality of life.
-These can include traditional economic resources, such as capital, infrastructure and materials, and also ‘non-material’ resources such as community narratives, culture, and self and collective efficacy.
+Resources are what individuals and communities draw on to improve their quality of life.
+These can include traditional economic resources, such as capital, infrastructure and materials, and also non-material resources such as community narratives, culture, and self and collective efficacy.
+Resources pre-exist in communities.
+But they are also developed (or hampered) by health funding processes.

-Building on our earlier work with NSW Health and a project in Tasmania, this project aims to understand more about the dynamics of resources and funding models in communities so that we can (1) help predict how to adjust prevention funding formulas to local contexts; and (2) appreciate why some ways of funding preventive programs may be counter-productive.
+Building on some earlier work with NSW Health and a project in Tasmania, this project is an examination of the mechanisms for prevention funding at local, state and national levels and the consequences for building prevention capacity.
+We hope to gain insights to (1) help predict how to adjust prevention funding formulas to local contexts; and (2) appreciate why some ways of funding preventive programs may be counter-productive.

 How is the project addressing the issue?